PROMO-IT/runtime-aop-starter/README.md

 runtime-aop-starter also can be loaded as a javaagent.
 In this case it changes the bytecode of specified classes (even private methods).
 It provides loading and running scripts much faster (as a native code). runtime-aop-starter uses _net.bytebuddy.byte-buddy_ to change the bytecode.

-runtime-aop-starter can be loaded as javaagent by specifying JVM option and _javaagent aspect property_ in the same format as it was below
+runtime-aop-starter can be loaded as javaagent by specifying JVM option and _aspect property_ as javaagent argument in the same format as it was below
 ```java
 java -jar <your_app.jar> -javaagent:<path-to>\runtime-aop-starter.jar=before-org.example.component.TestComponent1#testMethod1=once-file:src/main/resources/BeforeAspect1.groovy;\
         after-org.example.component.TestComponent2#testMethod3=ever-jdbc:select code from table_groovy limit 1;\